Asset Publisher

 SUMMARY OF EVIDENCE:

-For individuals with lipedema who receive liposuction, the evidence includes case series with over 100 patients.
+For individuals with lipedema who receive liposuction, the evidence includes systematic reviews and meta-analyses of observational studies.
 Relevant outcomes are symptoms, change in disease status, functional outcomes, and quality of life.
-Baseline to post-treatment comparisons provide low quality evidence that liposuction reduces limb circumference and may reduce pain and improve mobility in patients with advanced lipedema who have failed conservative therapy.
-The durability of the procedure is uncertain and no studies were identified that compared liposuction to continued decongestive therapy.
+The latest meta-analysis of 9 studies (N=635 patients) investigating the impact of various liposuction techniques for individuals with lipedema revealed improvements in the quality of life, pain, pressure sensitivity, bruising, cosmetic impairment, heaviness, walking difficulty, and itching among lipedema patients who underwent liposuction.
+This analysis was based on prospective cohort studies, which introduces a risk of publication bias.
+Insufficient detail in some reports contributed to potential data inconsistencies.
+All studies included in the meta-analysis originated from Germany, highlighting a significant geographical bias.
+The durability of the procedure is uncertain, and no studies were identified that compared liposuction to continued decongestive therapy.
+To address these limitations, future investigations must prioritize RCTs to assess the safety and efficacy of various liposuction techniques.
 One such trial is currently in progress and will provide needed information on the benefits and harms of this procedure.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals with lymphedema who receive liposuction, the evidence includes a few small controlled trials and an uncontrolled observational study with 5 year follow-up.
+For individuals with lymphedema who receive liposuction, the evidence includes systematic reviews, and 1 non-blinded small RCT on submental liposuction for cervical lymphedema following head and neck cancer treatment.
 Relevant outcomes are symptoms, change in disease status, functional outcomes, and quality of life.
-The available studies suggest that arm volume can be reduced by the procedure, but follow-up is limited and the trials have a number of other limitations that include lack of blinding, subjective outcome measures, lack of a physiotherapy control, and small sample size.
-The most rigorous evidence to date is a consecutive series of over 100 patients with detailed methodology.
-This series indicates that patients who have failed conservative therapy can have complete reversal of excess volume in the short term and that gains can persist through 5 years of follow-up when compression therapy is continued after surgery.
-However, no studies were identified that compared liposuction to a decongestive therapy protocol with continued compression.
+The available evidence suggests that arm volume can be reduced by the procedure, but follow-up duration is limited, and the studies have a number of other limitations that include lack of blinding, subjective outcome measures, lack of a physiotherapy control, and small sample size.
+The latest systematic review of 12 observational studies (N=487 participants) investigating the impact of various liposuction techniques on treating breast cancer-related lymphedema revealed considerable variability in effect sizes across these studies.
+Due to the elevated risk of bias, this body of evidence is considered low quality.
+No trials were identified that compared liposuction to a decongestive therapy protocol with continued compression.
 Further study is needed to evaluate the impact of liposuction when compared to a decongestive therapy protocol.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 PRACTICE GUIDELINES AND POSITION STATEMENTS: